NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/hoax-hunters-kit.md

 usage: "held in two hands"
 license: "ORC"
 identify:
 description: "This wooden box unfolds into a stack of hinged trays holding calipers, magnifying lenses, acids and reagents, comparison sketches of species commonly mistaken for one another, and glass slides for specimen testing.
-When you use this kit to study accounts of a creature or what it left behind (such as spoor, tracks, or fur samples), you gain a +1 item bonus to [[Actions/Recall Knowledge|Recall Knowledge]] about the creature or to [[Actions/Track|Track]] the creature.
+When you use this kit to study accounts of a creature or what it left behind (such as spoor, tracks, or fur samples), you gain a +1 item bonus to [[Recall Knowledge]] about the creature or to [[Track]] the creature.
 In addition, if you fail to Recall Knowledge about the creature (but don't critically fail), you're able to eliminate at least one possibility of a common type of animal.
 For instance, you might be able to verify the creature isn't an owlbear, even if you get no further information."
 powerTitle1:
 actionEconomy1:
 type1: